 I also have an abiding interest is statistical controversies, for example, the ongoing debate over Null Hypothesis Significance Testing versus Estimation (Effect Sizes, Confidence Intervals) and arguments about Frequentists versus Bayesian statistics.

-I am a Chief Investigator (with Mark Burgman, Tim Van Gelder and Richard di Rosario) on the University of Melbourne’s CREATE (Crowdsourced Reasoning, Evidence, Argumentation, Thinking and Evaluation) project, project funded by IARPA (research agency of the US Office of National Intelligence).
+I was a Chief Investigator (with Mark Burgman, Tim Van Gelder and Richard di Rosario) on the University of Melbourne’s CREATE (Crowdsourced Reasoning, Evidence, Argumentation, Thinking and Evaluation) project, project funded by IARPA (research agency of the US Office of National Intelligence).
 This project built structured tools to support better reasoning and analysis in an online crowdsourced environment.
-This project is interdisciplinary, with research teams in the Schools of BioSciences, Historical and Philosophical Studies, and Engineering.
+I left the project at the end of Phase 1 to pursue a new project (to be announced soon).

 Background: My undergraduate (honours) degree was in Psychology, with a second major in Sociology.
 I completed my PhD in the (then) Department of History and Philosophy of Science at the University of Melbourne in 2006 (thesis title: From Statistical Significance to Effect Estimation: Statistical Reform in Psychology, Medicine and Ecology).